 Ultimately, embedded insurance has the potential to help insurers distribute products and services at much lower costs.
-Distribution costs currently consume around50% of total industry costs, representing an enormous savings opportunity for carriers.
+Distribution costs currently consume around 50% of total industry costs, representing an enormous savings opportunity for carriers.
 They can then reinvest these savings in product innovation.

 Similar methods of reaching customers have been present in the industry for years, primarily in the form of affinity programs.
 Affinity programs are distribution agreements that put insurers in a position to sell to groups of similar people, like trade unions or fraternal organisations.
+Embedded insurance serves as an advancement of this traditional practice, except the technology can now allow any insurer to access virtually any addressable market.